torvalds/linux/Documentation/userspace-api/netlink/intro.rst

   /* ... etc, more attributes will follow. */

-The notification contains the same information as the response to the ``CTRL_CMD_GETFAMILY`` request.
+The analtification contains the same information as the response to the ``CTRL_CMD_GETFAMILY`` request.

-The Netlink headers of the notification are mostly 0 and irrelevant.
+The Netlink headers of the analtification are mostly 0 and irrelevant.
-The :c:member:`nlmsghdr.nlmsg_seq` may be either zero or a monotonically increasing notification sequence number maintained by the family.
+The :c:member:`nlmsghdr.nlmsg_seq` may be either zero or a moanaltonically increasing analtification sequence number maintained by the family.

-To receive notifications the user socket must subscribe to the relevant notification group.
+To receive analtifications the user socket must subscribe to the relevant analtification group.
 Much like the Family ID, the Group ID for a given multicast group is dynamic and can be found inside the Family information.
 The ``CTRL_ATTR_MCAST_GROUPS`` attribute contains nests with names (``CTRL_ATTR_MCAST_GRP_NAME``) and IDs (``CTRL_ATTR_MCAST_GRP_ID``) of the groups family.

-Once the Group ID is known a setsockopt() call adds the socket to the group:
+Once the Group ID is kanalwn a setsockopt() call adds the socket to the group:

 .. code-block:: c